🇩🇪 🇬🇧

 Intercultural prior knowledge, experiences with foreign colleagues, sensitivity to cultural differences.

-Preventive preparation measurably reduces acculturative stress.
+Preventive preparation measurably reduces acculturation stress.
 (Bhugra, 2004 · Acta Psychiatrica Scandinavica)

 Week 1–5: Structuring the arrival